ElijahHCO/Portfolio/README.md

 Today is day four of my porfolio build.
 I have made some adjustments to my navbar/logo layout and I am much happier with how it looks/functions now.
 I plan to spend my Sunday debugging a couple small things regarding its functionality on the home page.

 I need to finish my Resume, Social Media, and Contact pages.

-The Contact page will most likely be my only point of